 Living in Nice France makes you appreciate history

 I love the history of Europe, in general.
 Who doesn’t?
 And living in Nice makes you appreciate it even more.
 Nice was tossed back and forth between Italy and France which adds to the intrigue of this area.
 Nice was under Italian rule until 1860; then it became part of France.

 It’s cool to hear the local folks in my neighborhood still speak a local dialect that is a mix of French and Italian, and the street signs are in French and Nicois.

 My hometown had a few beautiful, historical homes, but that doesn’t compare to the 300-year-old building I live in.
 That just blows my mind… There’s a 400-year-old convent behind me, and to know that my building was built onto that 100 years later, is just surreal.

 Archeological Digs in Nice

 I love walking up to Castle Hill.
 It’s quite amazing.
 Castle Hill is where the origins of Nice began.
 There are fortress walls and ruins you can still see today.
 There’s a Christian and a Jewish Cemetery up there as well.
 It’s the roots of Nice.

-A friend of mine was on an archaeological dig a few years ago, where she were uncovering pieces of the old, original chapel.
+A friend of mine was on an archaeological dig a few years ago, where she was uncovering pieces of the old, original chapel.
 The main archaeologists were doing the bigger dig and she was up there in her ‘Indiana Jones’ hat and dirty neck scarf dusting off what they were uncovering.
 I seriously wanted to go up there and help them dig up everything!
 I find it all fascinating, and by doing so, you are also a part of the history of what is uncovered.

 You take history for granted when you have it around you.
 My first trip to Italy 30 years ago scarred me for life with all the history.
 Things I’d only ever seen in books.
 It left an impression on my life that will last forever.